sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 * [How to monitor your Redis instance(s)](#monitoring-redis)

 In order to completely monitor a Sensu stack (Sensu server, Sensu API, Redis, RabbitMQ), you will need to have at least one other independent Sensu stack to do so.
-A single Sensu stack can not monitor itself completely, as if some components are down, Sensu will not be able to create events on itself properly
+A single Sensu stack cannot monitor itself completely, as if some components are down, Sensu will not be able to create events properly.

-_NOTE: This guide assumes you are not using Sensu clustering, RabbitMQ clustering or Redis Sentinels.
+_NOTE: This guide assumes you are not using Sensu clustering, RabbitMQ clustering, or Redis Sentinels.
-You can still monitor each server using the below described strategies, but note that in order to effectively monitor clustered instances, you'll need to employ a different methodology._
+You can still monitor each server using the strategies described in this guide, but note that in order to effectively monitor clustered instances, you'll need to employ a different methodology._

 ## Monitoring Sensu